-Your on-the job safety is a top priority for the National Association of REALTORS®.
-Go to the dedicated webpage to tap into all the resources you need to develop your own best practices.
+Your on-the job safety is a top priority for the National Association of REALTORS^{}.
+Go to www.nar.realtor/safety/safety-resources-for-nar-members to tap into all the resources you'll need to develop your own best practices.